-This story is about a group of regular people with full-time jobs, families, and lives who decided to do everything we can to win the election in November by supporting voters of color around the country.
+This story is about a group of regular people with full-time jobs, families, and lives who decided to do everything we could to win the general election in 2020 by empowering voters of color around the country.

 Walk the Walk was founded when Seth and Emily -- a couple in California -- woke in November 2016 realizing that we couldn't explain to our kids how an openly racist, misogynistic bully had won the highest office.
 We couldn't let 2020 be a repeat.